gh0stwizard/perl-pastebin-daemon/README.md

 shell> perl src/main.pl --backend=twiggy
 ```

-Note that extention of the file was ommited, as well as full path to
+Note that the extention of the file was ommitted, as well as full path to
 file.